The Himalayan Express

 Today we visit the extraordinary site of Qin Shihuang’s Terracotta Warriors, known as the eighth Wonder of the World.
 This incredible ‘army’ consists of 6,000 life-size terracotta figures, which were discovered by farmers digging a well in 1974.
 The visit is an unforgettable experience.

-On arrival in Xining we explore the city before transferring to the railway station where we board the Himalayan Express for our thrilling journey to Lhasa.
+This morning we transfer to the train station to catch a bullet train to Xining before boarding the Himalayan Express for our thrilling journey to Lhasa.
 The oxygenated train is the first to link China and Tibet and the 1,200-km journey is a truly memorable experience.
 The track is built largely on permafrost, with four-fifths laid at an altitude of more than 4,000m.
 The highest point, between Qinghai and Lhasa, reaches 5,072m.

 10/10/2019 Onboard train – Lhasa (D)